I Am a Rock

 "I Am a Rock" is a song written by Paul Simon.
 It was first performed by Simon as the opening track on his album The Paul Simon Songbook which he originally recorded and released in August 1965, only in the United Kingdom.
-Paul Simon and Art Garfunkel, as the American folk rock duo Simon & Garfunkel, re-recorded it on December 14, 1965, and included as the final track on their album Sounds of Silence, which they released on January 17, 1966.
+Paul Simon and Art Garfunkel, as the American folk rock duo Simon & Garfunkel, re-recorded it on December 14, 1965, and included it as the final track on their album Sounds of Silence, which they released on January 17, 1966.
 It was released as a single in 1966, and subsequently included as the B-side of the 1971 A-side reissue of "The 59th Street Bridge Song (Feelin' Groovy)".

 Writing, recording, and commercial success

 Solo-acoustic version

 Thematically, "I Am a Rock" deals with isolation and emotional detachment.
 The song was not included on Simon & Garfunkel's acoustic debut album, Wednesday Morning, 3 A.M., which was released on October 19, 1964.
 Some sources say that it was performed by Simon on January 27, 1965, on a promo show for the BBC.
 Simon likely began writing the song before the end of January 1964, and had it completed by May 1965, when he first recorded it.
 It was included on his solo-acoustic The Paul Simon Songbook LP released in the UK in the summer of 1965.

 Until 1981, the initial recording of "I Am a Rock" on The Paul Simon Song Book remained unavailable in North America.
 This was partly because Simon himself was dissatisfied with the album, saying on the album's liner notes:

-"This L.P. contains twelve of the songs that I have written over the past two years.
+This L.P. contains twelve of the songs that I have written over the past two years.
 There are some here that I would not write today.
 I don't believe in them as I once did.
 I have included them because they played an important role in the transition.
 It is discomforting, almost painful, to look back over something someone else created and realize that someone else was you.
 I am not ashamed of where I've been and what I've thought.
 It's just not me anymore.
 It is perfectly clear to me that the songs I write today will not be mine tomorrow.
-I don't regret the loss."
+I don't regret the loss.

 As a result, the Song Book album was only made available in North America when it was released as part of the boxed set of albums Paul Simon: Collected Works.
 The album was not released on CD until March 23, 2004.
 For this release Columbia included two bonus tracks, one of which was an alternate take of "I Am a Rock", during which one can plainly hear Simon stamping his foot for a beat.

 In 1965, the solo-acoustic version "I Am a Rock" was also released as a rare A-side of a single in the UK, backed with "Leaves That are Green".